PHYS 1P22/92: Introductory Physics II

 As this course is a continuation of PHYS 1P21/91, students must take PHYS 1P21/91 before they can register in PHYS 1P22/92, unless they obtain special permission from the instructor.
 Please note that PHYS 1P22/92 contains considerably more material than PHYS 1P21/91, and will require you to understand about twice as many concepts in the same amount of time.

 Both PHYS 1P22 and PHYS 1P92 share the same theoretical lectures, at the same time and place.
 The only difference is that PHYS 1P92 includes laboratory sessions as well.
-For this reason, both PHYS 1P22 and PHYS 1P92 also share the same Teams and Crowdmark sites.
-The Sakai site will only be used for the PHYS 1P92 labs, so if you are in PHYS 1P22 you will not be using Sakai.
+For this reason, both PHYS 1P22 and PHYS 1P92 also share the same Microsoft Teams, Crowdmark, and Mobius sites.
+The Brightspace site will only be used for the PHYS 1P92 labs, so if you are in PHYS 1P22 you will not be using Brightspace.

-To make sure you get notified of these announcements, please go to the course Team, click on the three dots to the right of Announcements, then go to "Channel notifications", and choose the option "All activity", as shown in this screenshot:
+IMPORTANT: Announcements from the professor, containing crucial information and ongoing updates about the course, will be posted throughout the term on Microsoft Teams, in the "Announcements" channel.
+To make sure you get notified of these announcements, please go to the course Teams site, click on the three dots to the right of "Announcements", then go to "Channel notifications" and choose the option "All activity", as shown in this screenshot:

 How to enable announcement notifications